 - For Core services, strategically remove privacy-sensitive data that may have been written by configuring automatic removal of data of a specific age.

-- Configure NetWitness Suite so that original data is not sent or saved to the other components.
+- Configure NetWitness Platform so that original data is not sent or saved to the other components.
 If privacy-sensitive data makes its way into another database on the Reporting Engine, Malware Analysis, and NetWitness Servers, data retention can be managed there as well.
 This configuration for Event Stream Analysis is managed in the Services Explorer view.

-Administrators can leverage audit logs that NetWitness Suite creates using the Global Audit Logging feature.
+Administrators can leverage audit logs that NetWitness Platform creates using the Global Audit Logging feature.
 The audit logging feature generates audit log entries about many activities, and the following are examples of log entries that are relevant to data privacy:

 - Modifications to permissions and users assigned to roles.